carbon-intensity/terms/README.md

 ## Licence
 Licence: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-## More Information
-Please refer to the [carbonintensity.org.uk](http://carbonintensity.org.uk) website for more information.
-API documentation is available [here](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v1-0-0).
+## Terms of Use

 ### 1. Licensed Uses and Restrictions.
 National Grid owns the Carbon Intensity API.
-National Grid licenses it to you on these terms.
+National Grid licenses it to you on these terms.<br>
-•	You can use it anywhere in the world.
+•	You can use it anywhere in the world.<br>
-•	Your use is non-exclusive, so others can use it too.
+•	Your use is non-exclusive, so others can use it too.<br>

-Here are things you cannot do:
+Here are things you cannot do:<br>
 •	Sell, lease, or sublicense the Carbon Intensity API or access to it.<br>
 •	Use the Carbon Intensity API for any application that substantially replaces the core user experience of National Grid’s websites, apps, or the Carbon Intensity API.<br>
 •	Do anything that could mislead users into thinking you are offering a replacement for National Grid or that you or your product are endorsed or created by National Grid.<br>